-One of the main questions we get is, do you really need termite inspections?
+One of the main questions we get is do you really need termite inspections?
 And the answer to this question is a huge YES!
-Even the CSIRO in Canberra recommends that all property owners have a termite inspection annually at a bare minimum.
+Even the CSIRO in Canberra recommend at a bare minimum that all property owners have inspections annually.

 Did you know that termites cause more property damage than fires and floods?
 And unlike these natural disasters, termite damage is NOT covered by insurance.

-If you see visible signs of termite damage like warping of wall, floors, windows, frames, ceiling or sawdust on the skirting boards etc., you are already too late, as this means that there has been termite activity and damage done already.
+If you are seeing visible signs of termite damage like warping of wall, floors, windows, frames, ceiling or sawdust on the skirting boards etc. you are already too late, as this means that there has been termite activity and damage done already.

-When it comes to who does termite inspections, Canberra?
-Nothing compares to the experience of A1 Pest Control Canberra, where the team comprises termite technicians who have 30 and 15 years of termite expertise.
+When it comes to who does inspections Canberra?
+Nothing compares to the experience of A1 Pest Control Canberra where the team comprises of termite technicians who have 30 and 15 years of termite expertise.

-This alone should make the property owner relax as our team misses nothing regarding termite inspection and the early detection signs of termites.
+This alone should make the property owner relax as our team misses nothing when it comes to inspections and the early detection signs of termites.

-Let us now look at what is involved with a termite inspection and know that there are basically 2 types of inspections.
-One is a visual termite inspection where the technician will use a golf ball on a stick, moisture meter, torch and, of course, using his eyes and ears to detect any abnormalities.
+Let us now look at what is involved with termite inspections and know that there are basically 2 types of inspections.
+One is a visual inspection where the technician will use like a golf ball on a stick, moisture meter, torch and of course using his eyes and ears to detect any abnormalities.

-Just as the name implies, the inspection will start when the technician enters the street, checks out the trees on the nature strip and the property, and then moves to the roof void where the support beams and plate are checked for termites.
+Just as the name implies, the inspections will start when the technician enters the street, checking out the trees on the nature strip and on the property then move to the roof void where the support beams, and plate are checked for termites.

-The termite inspections continue from room to room, making the knocking sound on walls, floors, door, and window frame with the golf ball listening for hollow sounds that would indicate termites.
+The inspection continues from room to room with making the knocking sound on walls, floors, door, window frame with the golf ball listening for hollow sounds that would indicate termites.

-Moving through the inside now, going outside, checking if the wood is in direct contact with the earth and looking for high-risk areas that possibly attract termites.
+Moving through the inside now going outside checking if wood is in direct contact with the earth and looking for high risk areas that possibly attract termites.

-The 2nd type of inspections is using a thermal imaging camera.
-This is a high-tech way of using a tool that can see things the human eye can’t and give accurate feedback.
-There is not enough crawl space for the technician to crawl, it does not matter as the camera can just be pointed, and results are returned to the operator.
+The 2nd type of inspection is using thermal imaging camera.
+This is a high-tech way of using a tool that can see things the human eye can’t, and give accurate feedback.
+Where there is not enough crawl space for the technician to crawl, it does not matter as the camera can just be pointed and results are returned to the operator.

 Did you know in Canberra that all new homes, renovations and extensions require termite protection concrete slab?
-Today, there are those today who do not know about this until it gets time to get the property approved, and that is where they run into trouble.
+There are those today that do not know about this until it gets time to get the property approved, and that is where they run into trouble.

 • All timbers throughout the inside and outside of the property